CSolution Project Format

 - VSocket: # requires VSocket interface

-- Heap: +20000 # requires additional 20000 bytes memory heap
+- Heap: +20000 # requires an additional 20000 bytes memory heap

 provides: